 Diameter ÷ the number of wicks you want to use + .25 inches = your wick size

-So, if you have a jar that is 4.5 inches wide and you want to use 3 wicks, your equation would be:
+So, if you have a jar or vessel that is 4.5 inches wide and you want to use 3 wicks, your equation would be:

 4.5 ÷ 3 + .25 = 1.75